 When prescribed medications lead to addiction, the treatment needed is often the same as for illicit drug addiction.
 This treatment starts in a licensed and accredited Florida detox center.

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides individually-focused detoxification from alcohol and drugs through the caring support of addiction specialists.
-By seeking help from Serenity House Detox, you are opening the doors to a better future with freedom from addiction.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides individually-focused detoxification from alcohol and drugs through the caring support of addiction specialists.
+By seeking help from Serenity House Detox & Recovery, you are opening the doors to a better future with freedom from addiction.